How are we doing at the Art Gallery of Mississauga?

 Purpose: MAC is a non-profit registered charity governed by a Board of Directors.
 Our mission is “to foster and develop, support and champion a vibrant, dynamic arts community in the city of Mississauga through services, to enrich the lives of its citizens.”

 What does that really mean?
 Working on a smaller scale, the Mississauga Arts Council does not provide funding opportunities like the Toronto Arts Council, Ontario Arts Council and Canada Council For the Arts do.
 The primary funding or recognition opportunity provided through MAC is via the Mississauga Arts Awards.
 Nominations are accepted in performing, literary, media and visual arts annually.
 Recipients receive a cash award and trophy at a gala diner with entertainment.
-MAC also publishes information about local activities in weekly listing in The Mississauga News, 'Arts Scene' column; MACtivities – weekly e-mail newsletter;
+MAC also publishes information about local activities in weekly listing in The Mississauga News, 'Arts Scene' column; MACtivities – weekly e-mail newsletter; It's Here in Arts and Entertainment Calendar – a quarterly publication of members’ events, exhibitions, sales, performances, workshops, meetings and festivals.
+There are also various other networking and development opportunities through MAC, consult their website or call to find out the schedule of events.

 Why it gets confusing...The Mississauga Arts Council and the Art Gallery of Mississauga are separate organizations.
 Both are located in the same building, the Mississauga Civic Centre, but, they do not share the same space.